rafsanahmad/Picsum-Photo-Browsing/README.md

 ## Functionality
 The app's functionality includes:
 1. Fetch a list of images from picsum photos api (https://picsum.photos/) and show them in `RecyclerView` using `StaggeredGrid Layout Manager`.
-2. User can view the list of images using smooth infinite scroll.
+2. User can view the list of images using smooth infinite scroll using paging api.
 3. When an image is selected from `RecyclerView` it will load the full-screen image with pinch zoom in/out feature.
 4. User can download the image from full-screen view.
 5. User can share the image from full-screen view.